2mol/pyramid-maker/README.md

 - [ ] annotatations for angles and lengths.
 On/off toggle button.
 - [ ] cut list, calculate m<sup>2</sup> of material required.
 - [ ] units!
+- [ ] buttons to scale up or down.
+- [ ] fields for each edge, ability to directly set length of an edge.
 - [ ] build instructions in README.
 - [ ] hole placement for T-Nuts.